tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 ![image](https://user-images.githubusercontent.com/114192113/211763464-5938c477-416c-4d64-bc3f-cc6f6c9d40e4.png)

-It is more easy to see the trend with a multiple line graph.
+It is easier to see the trend with a multiple-line graph.
 ![image](https://user-images.githubusercontent.com/114192113/211763593-79eda6f8-6f33-494b-a9a7-6f359cd6832b.png)

 #### Comment
-The chart shows a soar of desktop sessions as bidding up while the mobile sessions slightly decrease (It could be bidding down for mobile device or there is an inverse relationship with desktop sessions).
+The chart has shown a soar of desktop sessions as bidding up while the mobile sessions slightly decreased.
+(It could be bidding down for mobile devices, or there is an inverse relationship with desktop sessions).

 ## Question 5
-For futher investigate into the SEM channels, the company want to optimise the platforms as well.
+For further investigation into the SEM channels, the company also wants to optimise the platforms.
-Compare 2 SEM platform Google & Bing by conversion rate slicing by device type.
+Compare 2 SEM platforms Google & Bing, by conversion rate slicing by device type.

 _Received date: Dec 01, 2012_